tatianegercina/FinTech/02-Homework/06-APIs/Instructions/README.md

 In this section, you will use the Plaid API to obtain transaction and account data for the budget analysis section of the report.

-Follow the steps outline in the budget starter notebook to complete the following:
+Follow the steps outlined in the budget starter notebook to complete the following:

 1. Generate a Plaid access token to access the Developer Sandbox.